 Folders are their friends

 With just one inbox folder, your messages will be jumbled into one chaotic void.
 Organize your emails into folders that will keep you on track.
 One easy setup: “reply” for ones you need to respond to, “waiting” for those that need to hear back from, and “archive” for messages you might reference later.
+Consider putting your spam emails into a specific folder, and before unsubscribing from an email list, read this first.
 (Related: Read these morning habits of highly organized people.)

 They turn off notifications

 “There are two types of emails: ‘reactors,’ who rely on notifications and near-constant monitoring of their inboxes to nibble at their email throughout the day, and ‘batchers,’ who set aside specific chunks of time to power through their email so they can ignore it the rest of the day,” writes Glei.
-As soon as a new email pops on reactors’ screens, their focus is gone, so turn off your own notifications to cut down on distractions.
+As soon as a new email pops on reactors’ screens, their focus is gone, so turn off your own notifications to cut down on distractions (but if you have ADHD, you can turn distraction into your superpower.)
 Instead, make yourself a batcher by setting aside two or three 30- to 60-minute chunks every day to check and reply to emails.
 Constantly checking notifications?
 Consider these signs you’re way too addicted to your phone.

 They use a different calendar